hadenlabs/zsh-bitwarden/README.md

 ## License

-The code and styles are licensed under the MIT license [See project license.](LICENSE).
+The code and styles are licensed under the LGPLv3 license [See project license.](LICENSE).

 ## Don't forget to 🌟 Star 🌟 the repo if you like zsh-bitwarden